 Sabharwal et al (2014) Chronic oral administration of Ang-(1-7) improves skeletal muscle, autonomic and locomotor phenotypes in muscular dystrophy.
 J Cereb Blood Flow Metab 127 101 PMID: 24502705

 Do you know of a great paper that uses Chlorisondamine diiodide from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area